 Description: This course is an advanced workshop in newspaper reporting and editing designed for second- year staff members.
-It is held concurrently with Journalism III and Journalism IV.
 Students demonstrate responsibility for the production of the school newspaper.
 Students are expected to demonstrate improvements from the previous year, to take on new challenges, and to take an added role in the class such as an editorship.
 Students are expected to become mentors for new students and for students in Journalism I.

-Journalism III Course # 322200
+Journalism III